Frank Wisbar

-Frank Wisbar (born Franz Wysbar 9 December 1899 – 17 March 1967) was a German film director and screenwriter.

-Born in Lithuania, Wisbar directed more than 20 films between 1932 and 1967 in Germany and the United States, as well as amassing many television credits.
-He created TV's Fireside Theatre and was the show's producer in addition to frequently directing and writing episodes.
+Frank Wisbar (born Franz Wysbar; 9 December 1899 – 17 March 1967) was a German film director and screenwriter.
+He directed more than 20 films between 1932 and 1967 in Germany and the United States, as well as amassing many television credits.
+He created the anthology drama series Fireside Theatre and was the show's producer in addition to frequently directing and writing episodes.
 He was also a member of the jury at the 10th Berlin International Film Festival.